 Benedikt Sobotka, Chief Executive Officer, Eurasian Resources Group

-The Global Battery Alliance is part of three Forum System Initiatives:
+The Global Battery Alliance is guided by three Forum System Initiatives:

-Launched at the Sustainable Development Impact Summit in New York in September 2017, the alliance has already formed a coalition comprising technology, mining, chemical, manufacturing, electronics, automotive and energy businesses, United Nations International Children's Emergency Fund (UNICEF), the African Development Bank, other international organizations, NGOs and academia.
+Launched at the Sustainable Development Impact Summit in New York in September 2017, the alliance has already formed a coalition including technology, mining, chemical, manufacturing, electronics, automotive and energy businesses, the United Nations International Children's Emergency Fund (UNICEF), the African Development Bank, other international organizations, NGOs and academia.

-Together, these stakeholders have the potential to achieve the inclusive, sustainable and innovative battery value chain needed to power the Fourth Industrial Revolution.
+Together, these stakeholders are developing an action plan to achieve the inclusive and innovative battery value chain needed to power sustainable development in the Fourth Industrial Revolution.